Systolic geometry of translation surfaces: Introduction

 be the \textit{supremal systolic ratio in genus} $g$.
 We also define the \textit{homological systole}, which is a shortest homologically non-trivial loop in $S$.
 This is a shortest non-contractible loop that does not separate $S$ into two parts.
 We denote by $\syh(S)$ its length and define $\srh(S) =\frac{\syh(S)^2}{\area(S)}$ as the \textit{homological systolic ratio}.
 Let

 be the \textit{supremal homological systolic ratio in genus} $g$.
 It follows that for any surface $S$

-Here the upper bound follows from \cite{am1}, \textbf{Theorem 1.3-3}.
+Here the upper bound follows from \cite{am1}, Theorem 1.3-3.
 The inequality stated there is valid for any smooth Riemannian surface.
 It also applies in the case of translation surfaces, as any translation surface can be approximated by smooth Riemannian surfaces.
 This means that systolic ratio in genus $g$ can only be of order $\frac{\log^2(g)}{g}$.
 In the case of the systolic ratio for the genus it is clear that this is indeed a maximum (see Section 3).
-We call a surface $S_{max}$ \textit{maximal}, if $\sr(g,tr)$ is attained in this surface.
-Maximal surfaces can be characterized in the following way
+We call a surface $S_{max}$ \textit{maximal}, if $\sr^{tr}(g)$ is attained in this surface.
+Maximal surfaces have the following property:

 \begin{thm} Let $S_{max}$ be a maximal translation surface of genus $g \geq 1$.
 Then every simple closed geodesic, that does not run through a cone point is intersected by a systole of $S_{max}$. \end{thm} For a fixed stratum $\mathcal{H}(K)$, where $K=(k_1 ,\ldots, k_n)$ we define in a similar fashion